oracle-quickstart/oci-arch-ci-cd/README.md

 Click on the cluster created by terraform earlier.

-On the top, click on `Access Kubeconfig` and run the commands specified inside the jenkins server where you have ssh'ed in.
+On the top, click on `Access Kubeconfig` and run the commands specified (make sure you are inside the jenkins instance by ssh into it).

 Once done, verify you can access the k8s nodes, by typing: